zhiwen-xdu/EventSAM/README.md

 pip install -r requirements.txt
 ```
 ### Data Preparation
 In this work, we collected a large-scale RGB-Event dataset for event-centric segmentation, from current available pixel-level aligned datasets ([VisEvent](https://sites.google.com/view/viseventtrack/) and [COESOT](https://github.com/Event-AHU/COESOT)), namely RGBE-SEG.
 To explore the zero-shot performance of our method, we showed more segmentation results on [MVSEC](https://daniilidis-group.github.io/mvsec/), [DDD17](https://pkuml.org/resources/pku-ddd17-car.html) and [DSEC](https://dsec.ifi.uzh.ch/) datasets.
-Please download these datasets and put in ./data.
+In addition, we also provide corresponding groundtruth masks or prediction results for comparison.
+Please [download](xx) these data and put in ./data.

-Format of Datasets:
+Format of All Datasets:
 ```Shell
 ├── RGBE_SEG dataset
     ├── Training Subset (473 sequences)